 - A copy of the PO will be faxed or sent to you for your records.

-- Receiving of goods and services.
-CRITICAL (Without receiving the merchandize into the system, a check cannot be generated to pay the vendor)
+- Receive goods and/or services against the PO.
+CRITICAL (Without receiving into the system, a check cannot be generated to pay the vendor.)

-- Invoices should be sent directly to Financial Affairs from the vendor.
+- Invoices should be sent directly to AP/Finance from the vendor.
 If you have received the order into the system, it will be ready for us to pay when the invoice arrives in our office.

-The primary method of purchasing goods and services should be through the purchase requisition process.
+The primary method of purchasing goods and services should be through the purchase requisition/PO process.
 In those few situations you need a check request, please follow the procedures below.

 Policy: Check requests should be used for the following: